-Have you recorded yourself and heard an annoying delay?
-Using the direct monitoring function can help you avoid this problem if you’re running a lot of plugins on your tracks, your session includes many instruments, or you’re running a lot of automation and other effects.
+The direct monitoring function can help you avoid latency if you’re running a lot of plugins, instruments, effects, and automation on your tracks.
 But what about regular monitoring?
-What is the difference between the two?
+What’s the difference between the two?

 Basically, direct monitoring bypasses the computer processing and sends a copied signal directly to your headphones, speakers, or line output with very little or zero latency, unlike regular monitoring which is processed by the computer, audio interface, your DAW, and the plugins you have running.